shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 Two statements are considered logically equivalent if they have the same truth value under every possible interpretation.
 - $$q \equiv \sim \sim q$$
 >[!info]
->The symbol $$ \equiv $$ means "equivalent" or "congruent" even though there is another symbol for congruent which is this one $$ \cong $$ but for sake of this course the symbol $$ \equiv $$ means both.
-Also note, that symbol does NOT mean "equal to".
+>The symbol $$ \equiv $$ means "equivalent" or "congruent".
+Do note that  there is another symbol that specifically means "congruent" which is $$ \cong $$ but for sake of this course the symbol $$ \equiv $$ means both equivalent and congruent.
+Also note, that neither symbol means "equal to".
 "Equivalent" and "congruent" is the NOT same as "equal to".

 To check whether or not two statements are equivalent you can always write out a truth table.
 - But as you progress in this course you will starts to notice that it is very tedious to write out a truth table every time.